 While fiddle leaf fig trees have a reputation for being a bit difficult to care for, it’s worth the challenge to add one of these beauties to your home.
 One way that you can make sure your fiddle leaf fig stays happy is by choosing a proper soil mix.
 Luckily, with a little bit of knowledge, you’ll be able to buy or make a Fiddle Leaf Fig potting soil your plant will love.
 Here we’ll take you through everything you need to know about the primary considerations related to soil and Fiddle Leaf Fig care and the best soil recipe to whip up at home.

-- The Best Soil Mix for Fiddle Leaf Fig Plants – The Essentials
+- The Best Soil Mix for Fiddle Leaf Fig Trees – The Essentials

 - Why Soil Choice Matters